Where do I get technical support?

 Can I use these products with the free Reaktor Player by Native Instruments?

-Yes but Reaktor Player is only supported in demo mode.
+SLOO and SLOR are compatible with the free Reaktor Player 6.2.
+FLOWs, SLOW and The Mouth Interactive EP are compatible with Reaktor Player in demo mode only.
 In demo mode Reaktor Player gives you 30 minutes each time you use it before its audio output is muted.
 You also won't be able to save your work.
 But you CAN record the audio output of whatever you do.
 I try to make things that are performance oriented and give quick results so 30 minutes should be enough time to get some good results from them in Reaktor Player.
 If you want full unlimited functionality you will need to purchase a full licence of Reaktor 6 here

 Can I use these products with Reaktor 5?

 No unfortunately not.
 They were made in Reaktor 6 and take advantage of much of the amazing technology which Native Instruments packed into Reaktor 6.
 Things built in Reaktor 6 are not backwards compatible with Reaktor 5 - and alas I won't be porting any of these products to Reaktor 5.
 It would take forever and I personally think it's best to spend that time making new cool things.
 I'm afraid I'm fairly inflexible on that point!!

 If you don't like a product that you have paid for you can have a refund any time within 14 days of the date of your purchase, subject to the Native instruments licence key deregistration process.
 The steps for this process are pending confirmation from Native Instruments.
 Once I have confirmation from Native Instruments that your license key has been deactivated in Native Access I can issue you with a refund.
 Refunds after the 14 day period are not possible.

 If the price of a product you purchased has been reduced within 7 days of your purchase you may claim a refund for the price difference within the 7 days period from the date of your purchase.